saisurajch/AI_Image_Gallery/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+Visit [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ### Deploying the Backend